Ahexo/Ahexo/README.md

 - Web Development (specially front-end stuff)

 ### Some fun facts
-- I own three dogs: Dinky (♂️, Maltesse), Pánfilo (♂️, Schnauzer) and Emilia (♀️, a stray dog my family adopted).
-- "Ahexo" has no special meaning, it's just a letters scramble I use as a general username almost everywere.
+- "Ahexo" has no special meaning, it's just a letters scramble I use as a general username almost everywhere.
+  - The correct way to pronounce it in English is ɑ-jæ-ʧkz-oʊ, something like "ah! checks out".
+- I own three dogs:
+  - Dinky (♂️, Maltesse)
+  - Pánfilo (♂️, Schnauzer)
+  - Emilia (♀️, a mixed-breed stray dog my family adopted)
-- My first computer program was a Turtle doodle written in Ruby in a Compaq Presario F700 back in 2010.
+- My first computer program (following Hello World, of course) was a Turtle doodle of a square written in Ruby in a Compaq Presario F700 back in 2010.

-You can reach me easily via e-mail, I'll be glad to read you :)
+You can reach me easily via e-mail ([ahexo@ciencias.unam.mx](mailto:ahexo@ciencias.unam.mx)), I'll be glad to read you :)